Procurement Policies and Procedures

 Outside of Ionwave, other documentation required by law, regulation or policy, is maintained by the procurement officer in a folder on the Procurement network drive.
 These documents include any determinations (multi-year, RFP/BVB, negotiation document, SCBO advertisement, RFP/BVB scoring, and any other pertinent documentation).
 At conclusion of the bid, this other documentation is saved in a single Adobe portfolio file (as of January 2012 named “Procurement Backup File - _____(bid#)” and attached either to the PO or contract file in buyWays.* Occasionally a procurement officer may determine that other details of the solicitation (i.e. scope of work document, proposal, amendments, etc…) may need to be also copied into a file/portfolio on a PO or contract.
 While not required since this information is maintained in Ionwave, it is sometimes helpful for end users to have the information accessible in buyWays.

 *Prior to January 2012, there were several iterations of how buyers were handling the back-up data.
 All back-up / supporting documentation for any solicitation may be found either in: 1) Ionwave, 2) PO/Contract in buyWays as an attachment, or 3) on the Procurement network drive.

-When required by a contract and scope of work, a vendor will submit to the procurement officer an ACORD 25 form.
-For single purchases, these will be maintained with back-up documentation for the solicitation, or for term contracts, they will be maintained in a central repository on the procurement network drive for monitoring and updating as required.
+While current terms do not require the submittal of insurance certifications and/or endorsements, Contractor are requested and may occasionally submit these forms in advance of commencing with the work.
+For one-time purchases, these will be maintained with back-up documentation for the solicitation, or for term contracts, they will be maintained in a central repository on the procurement network drive.